How it Works

 The Community Foundation solicits contributions to the match fund from individual and business donors.
 Community Challengers donate at seven levels: Pewter ($1,000+), Copper ($2500+) Bronze ($5,000+), Silver ($10,000+), Gold ($25,000+), Platinum ($35,000+) and Tin ($50,000+).

-On the third Saturday of July, (July 21, 2012) the Community Foundation of Teton Valley will host over 1,000 people in Driggs City Park for the 5th Annual Tin Cup Challenge event which includes competitive races, a fun run/walk and a celebration of community spirit and support.
-The event includes a 5K fun run/walk, as well as a competitive marathon, marathon relay, half-marathon, 10k and 5K.
+On the third Saturday of July, (July 20, 2013) the Community Foundation of Teton Valley will host over 1,000 people in Driggs City Park for the 6th Annual Tin Cup Challenge event which includes 5K and 10K races, a 5K FunRun/Walk, and a celebration of community spirit and support.
 The celebration in the park features a free breakfast and fun family activities hosted by participating nonprofits, including a climbing wall, bike relay, hula hoop contest, diaper derby, arts and crafts, and more!